glansyl/edmaAcademicPortal/README.md

 Prerequisites

-- **JDK 17 required for backend build:** Due to Lombok's javac internals, the project must be built with Java 17 (JDK 17).
-Using very new JDKs (for example JDK 24) can cause compilation failures.
+- **JDK 17 required for backend build:** Due to Lombok's javac internals, the project must be built with Java 17 (JDK 17).You can download it from here https://adoptium.net/ Using very new JDKs (for example JDK 24) can cause compilation failures.
 On Windows you can run the provided installer script to install Temurin 17:

 ```powershell
 powershell -ExecutionPolicy Bypass -File scripts/install-temurin17.ps1